 BDVA i-Spaces labelling 2019

-The call for i-Spaces labels 2019 is now open!
+The call for i-Spaces labels 2019 is closed!

 Results will be announced at the European Big Data Value Forum 2019 (Helsinki)